Medication Assistant-Certified (MA-C)

 The MA-C’s role is to assist the nurse in one of the many tasks related to the safe administration of medication.
 The MA-C is allowed to pass limited types of medications to specific types of patients.
 Licensed nurses may delegate selected tasks of medication administration to MA-Cs, and therefore licensed nurses are accountable for the delegation and supervision of MA-Cs.
 MA-Cs cannot replace the licensed nurse’s role in the administration of medications, as nurses must still exercise their judgment when administering medications, such as deciding when to administer a PRN drug; assessing clients such as evaluating the need for, or response to, medication; educating the patient; and performing the conversions or calculations of drug dosages whenever necessary.
-100 CEUs are available.
-Call CCHEC at 307-328-9274 to learn more.
+The MA-C curriculum consists of 60 hours of didactic training, which will include work in a skills lab and/or simulation facility and online learning, in addition to 40 hours of supervised clinical practicum.
+The elements of this standardized curriculum include the essential content, practical/actual experience, demonstration of skills and a competency exam.

 Class Dates & Registration